whchien/deep-floor-plan-recognition/README.md

-## DSP: Fire Risk Profiles
+## Data System Project: Fire Risk Profiles

-#### Group E4

 ### Image Recognition on Floor Plans as Input for a Fire Risk Model

+The project is in collaboration with Gemeente Amsterdam.

-Model code in floor_plan_model folder.
-Folder contains README
+- Model code in *floor_plan_model* folder.

-Application code in API folder.
-Folder contains README
+- Application code in *API* folder.

-Minified JavaScript in front_end folder.
+- Minified JavaScript in *front_end* folder.